Hormonal or inflammatory pimples

 How to manage during the menstrual cycle?

-Adopting a skincare routine suitable for each phase of the menstrual cycle is essential to prevent and treat hormonal breakouts.
+Adopting a skincare routine tailored to each phase of the menstrual cycle is essential to prevent and treat hormonal breakouts.
 Using non-comedogenic products and avoiding excess sugar and dairy products can also be beneficial.
 The dietary supplements for women allowing to regulate hormonal activity are also a good solution for acne in adult women.

 Healthy lifestyle